African-Robotics-Unit/boom-shunt-regulator/README.md

 # Shunt Regulator
-Schematic and firmware for a shunt regulator
+Schematic and firmware for a very simple shunt regulator